mark-thompson01/Active-Reconnaissance/README.md

 ## 🛠️ Tech Used
 - Oracle VirtualBox
 - Kali Linux
+- arp-scan
+- fping
 - Nmap / NSE - Nmap Scripting Engine
 - Metasploitable2

+---

+## 🔁 How to Recreate This Lab
+To recreate this lab environment:

+- Download and install Oracle VirtualBox.
+- Download, install, and setup Kali Linux on a VM.
+- Download, install, and setup Metasploitable2 on a VM.
+- Perform some network host scanning with arp-scan, fping, and nmap.
+- Perform some port scanning and host fingerprinting with nmap.
+- Performing some further fingerprinting with nmap scripts.

 ---